UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Floorplan Localization with UnLoc

 \textbf{3.7.
 Training.} We train our model by minimizing the negative log-likelihood of the predicted depth and uncertainty with respect to the ground truth (GT) floorplan depth at the GT pose.
 Specifically, we use the following loss:

 where $\hat{d}_i$ and $\hat{b}_i$ are the predicted depth and uncertainty for the $i^{\text{th}}$ image column, $d_i(\mathbf{s})$ is the GT floorplan depth at the GT pose $\mathbf{s}$, and $D$ is the number of image columns for which depth is predicted.
 This loss corresponds to the negative log-likelihood of a Laplace distribution, encouraging accurate depth predictions while accounting for uncertainty.
+The logarithmic term discourages infinite predictions for uncertainty.

+\textbf{3.8.
+Post-Processing Optimization.} While our main method provides accurate camera poses, residual drift and misalignment with local depth measurements may accumulate.
+To reduce such errors, we perform a lightweight post-processing optimization over the last $k$ frames.
+We use $k=10$ in our experiments.
+The goal is to refine the trajectory by applying a global rigid correction, parameterized by an $\mathrm{SE}(2)$ transformation composed of an in-plane rotation and translation.
+We initialize the trajectory by computing the last pose as $\mathbf{\hat{s}}_{T}=\argmax_{\mathbf{s}_T} p(\mathbf{s}_{T} \; | \; \mathbf{o}_{T}, \mathbf{t}_{T}) $ and then backpropagating $k-1$ steps using the ego-motion measurements and the inverse motion model without noise as